 (6) Robinson, Ken (2010).
 Bring on the learning revolution!
 TED Talk – online at http://www.ted.com/talks/sir_ken_robinson_bring_on_the_revolution.html [sourced 10 February 2013].

 (7) Kania, J. and Kramer, M. (2013).
 Embracing Emergence: How Collective Impact Addresses Complexity, Stanford Social Innovation Review – online at http://www.ssireview.org/blog/entry/embracing_emergence_how_collective_impact_addresses_complexity [sourced 10 February 2013].

 In memory of the humanistic vision of Sir Geoffrey Vickers, the integrative vision of Anatol Rapoport, and the collectivist vision of Margaret Mead, and in recognition of their deep commitment to, and belief in, the power of young people to contribute creatively to the betterment of the human condition, a plaque and check for $500 will be awarded for the best student paper in each of the three award domains.
 The Vickers Award, the Rapoport Award, and the Mead Award recognize outstanding work done in the domain of the systems sciences, and are considered the most prestigious prizes in the field at the pre-doctoral level.
-Submissions that draw on pespectives covered by any of these three Awards are warmly invited.
+Submissions that draw on perspectives covered by any of these three Awards are warmly invited.
 Generally speaking, it will be in the author's best interest to indicate for which award they wish to have their submission considered.

 A student registration form and the student registration fee should accompany the paper submission.
 The registration fee includes membership in the ISSS for the following year, with the usual membership benefits.